ubports/docs.ubports.com/appdev/index.rst

 Web applications
 ----------------

 Ubuntu webapps are web-hosted sites displayed inside an Ubuntu app container.
-They are true apps that users install, see, launch and use.
-But their content is provided through URLs.
+They are true apps that users install, see, launch and use, but their content is provided through URLs.

 .. toctree::
     :maxdepth: 1
     :name: toc-webapps

     webapp/index

 Native applications
 -------------------